To buy or not to buy from overseas ?

 By way of conclusion

-Once again buying abroad and mainly overseas is only valid for small items not bigger than a handy luggage, and even in this case the bet is at your own risks.
+Once again buying abroad and mainly overseas is only valid for small items not bigger than a handy luggage, and even in this case the bet is at your own risks, except if you work with a trusted vendor.
 An informed man is worth two of them.

-The other solution is to trust in the Internet and its secure ways of paiment.
-But have at mind that there is piracy and that malvolent people are on the look-out for any possible victim.
+The other potential risk is to trust in the Internet and its secure ways of paiment.
+Have at mind that there is cyberpiracy and that malvolent people are on the look-out for any possible victim.

 Further readings